lnkhamalah/medical-transportation-system-design/00-project-overview/04-System-Design-Rationale-and-Operational-Alignment.md

 - Reusable Facility and Patient records reduce duplication.
 - Group-by tenant and patient-month logic supports billing cycles.
-- Billing state transitions (`ready → billed → paid`) are structured.
+- Billing state transitions (`not_ready → pending_review → approved → exported → paid`) are structured.
+- Billing translation outputs are generated continuously as trips are completed.
-- Bulk updates are supported.
+- Bulk updates and review workflows are supported.

 All data is relational and queryable.